-A crankcase heater is required if refrigerant tubing is longer than 80 ft/24.38 m.
-Refer to the Long Line Guideline-Residential Split-System Air Conditioners and Heat Pumps.
+A crankcase heater is required for low-ambient cooling or if refrigerant tubing is longer than 80 ft.
+(24.38 m).
+Refer to the Longline Guideline Section - Residential Split-System Air Conditioners and Heat Pumps Using Puron® Refrigerant.

 Install Electrical Accessories